jamyun-tech/di/README.md

 # Performance Overhead

-`di` wrap value with `sync.OnceValue` and assemble bean using `sync.Map` as a bean registry, the performance overhead is acceptable.
+`di` wrap value with `sync.OnceValue` and assemble bean using a map as a bean registry, the performance overhead is acceptable.

 We'll have the following [benchmark](https://github.com/jamyun-tech/di/blob/main/di_bench_test.go) running on my laptop, the